Dog fighting

-Dog fighting is a type of blood sport that turns game and fighting dogs against each other in a physical fight, generally to the death, for the purposes of gambling or entertainment to the spectators.
+Dog fighting is a type of blood sport that turns game and fighting dogs against each other in a physical fight, often to the death, for the purposes of gambling or entertainment to the spectators.
 In rural areas, fights are often staged in barns or outdoor pits; in urban areas, fights are often staged in garages, basements, warehouses, alleyways, abandoned buildings, neighborhood playgrounds, or in the streets.
 Dog fights usually last until one dog is declared a winner, which occurs when one dog fails to scratch, dies, or jumps out of the pit.
-Sometimes dog fights end without declaring a winner; for instance, the dog's owner may call the fight.
+Sometimes dog fights end without declaring a winner; for instance, the dog's owner may call off the fight.

-Dog fighting generates revenue from stud fees, admission fees and gambling.
-Most countries have banned dog fighting, but it is still legal in some countries, such as Honduras, Japan, and Albania.
+Dog fighting generates revenue from stud fees, admission fees, and gambling.
+Most countries have banned dog fighting, but it is still legal in some countries, such as Venezuela, Bangladesh, Japan and Albania.
 The sport is also popular in Russia.